gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

-French culture, trained on Descartes and Voltaire, on the tradition of philosophical aesthetics from Boileau to Diderot — was prepared for this.
+French culture, trained on Descartes and Voltaire, on the tradition of philosophical aesthetics from Boileau to Diderot, was prepared for this.

 American culture,
-trained on Puritan plain style, on the suspicion of ornament, on the pragmatist preference for use — was not.
+trained on Puritan plain style, on the suspicion of ornament, on the pragmatist preference for use, was not.

 Poe was asking questions